This article was first published on The Simple Sum.

 And while you may be able to take more risk when you’re younger, you usually start with less money too, which means that you’ll have to figure out how to prioritise your savings allocation.

-Here, we’ll guide you through how you can allocate your savings at every age.
+Here, we’ll guide you through how you can start investing your savings at every age in Singapore to accumulate wealth.

 You may be eager to start investing those savings, but you need to cover your financial bases – having an emergency fund and insurance protection – else, you may find yourself forced to cash out on your investments at the wrong time.

-Hence, one of your top priorities at this stage should be to create a cash buffer that you can draw on to pay for an unexpected expense or life event such as a broken laptop or .
-This cash buffer is also known as an emergency fund, and it is usually recommended that you have
+If you’re wondering how to start investing your savings in Singapore?
+You’re in the right place.
+Firstly, one of your top priorities at this stage should be to create a cash buffer that you can draw on to pay for an unexpected expense or life event such as a broken laptop or retrenchment.
+This cash buffer is also known as an emergency fund, and it is usually recommended that you have 6 to 12 months’ worth of your living expenses in your emergency fund.

 A note on insurance protection: Just because you have an emergency fund doesn’t mean you’ll be protected for every unexpected life circumstance.
-Serious medical issues can happen at any time, and when they do, treatments can cost up to the hundreds of thousands, which your emergency fund will not be able to cover.
+Serious medical issues can happen at any time, and when they do, treatments can cost up to hundreds of thousands of dollars, which your emergency fund will not be able to cover.

 Getting sufficient relevant insurance protection can tide you through these medical emergencies.
 Therefore, it is important to get yourself covered while you are young and healthy.

-Once you’ve stocked up on your emergency fund and insurance protection, you can consider investing the rest of your savings to help you achieve your life goals.
+Once you’ve figured out how to stock up on your emergency fund and insurance protection, you can start to consider investing the rest of your savings to help you achieve your life goals in Singapore.

 But retirement isn’t the only financial goal you’ll have in life, because as you progress through your twenties, you’ll inevitably realise that you want to achieve other goals before retirement – having the wedding of your dreams, perhaps, or putting a down payment on a house.
-These goals have a relatively shorter time frame compared to retirement, anywhere from 1 year to 5 years.
+These goals have a relatively shorter time frame compared to retirement, anywhere from one year to five years.

-So, when thinking about investing, it helps to list your goals and separate your savings into “buckets” that are invested in different vehicles that suit the goal’s time horizon.
+So, when thinking about how to start investing in Singapore, it helps to list your goals and separate your savings into “buckets” that are invested in different vehicles that suit the goal’s time horizon.

 Make sure to also review your insurance coverage at this stage as you may require additional coverage due to the increase in your income.

 What you do with your savings at this age largely depends on how many commitments you have and your life circumstances.
-You can generally find two camps of people in their 30s and 40s – those who have started a family, and those who haven’t, or plan not to (the latter is sometimes known as DINKs – dual income, no kids).
+You can generally find two camps of people in their thirties and forties – those who have started a family, and those who haven’t, or plan not to (the latter is sometimes known as DINKs – dual income, no kids).

-If you haven’t started investing toward your financial future, now’s a great time as any.
-Although you have more payments to make and more mouths to feed, it’s essential that you’re so that you lead your desired lifestyle when you decide to cut back on work or stop working entirely.
+If you haven’t started thinking about how to start investing toward your financial future, now’s a great time as any.
+Although you have more payments to make and more mouths to feed, it’s essential that you’re putting away some money towards your retirement so that you lead your desired lifestyle in Singapore when you decide to cut back on work or stop working entirely.

-This is also the period in life when you’ll have another major purchase looming on the horizon – your child’s university education.
-Tertiary education can cost hundreds of thousands, especially if you’re considering sending your child overseas to study.
+This is also the period in your life when you’ll have another major purchase looming on the horizon – your child’s university education.
+Tertiary education can cost thousands of dollars, especially if you’re considering sending your child overseas to study.
 While you may want to give your child the best education, it shouldn’t come at the cost of your retirement.
 Many parents who end up paying through the nose for their child’s education may find themselves with nothing (or very little) for themselves when they retire.
-So, being prepared to settle for a cheaper alternative, and considering other financing options like scholarships, grants, and student loans is completely okay.
+So, being prepared to settle for a cheaper alternative, and considering other financing options like scholarships, grants, and student loans is completely acceptable.

 Planning for it when they’re still young will give you ample time to build your child’s education fund.
 Because you’ll have 10 to 15 years to contribute to the said education fund, you can consider investing it in moderate-risk assets that can potentially grow over time.